-The Department of Theatre Arts at FSC offers a Bachelor of Arts degree in Theatre Arts with either a performance concentration or a design/technical concentration.
-The Department provides a nurturing yet challenging environment within which students may strive to achieve their highest intellectual, artistic and professional potential.
-Through a rigorous and comprehensive theatre curriculum, the department focuses on discipline-specific student needs and goals while contributing in meaningful ways to the cultural life of the college and local community through productions and community service.
+Theatre Arts at FSC offers a Bachelor of Arts degree in Theatre Arts with either a performance concentration or a design/technical concentration.
+The program provides a nurturing yet challenging environment within which students may strive to achieve their highest intellectual, artistic and professional potential.
+Through a rigorous and comprehensive theatre curriculum, the program focuses on discipline-specific student needs and goals while contributing in meaningful ways to the cultural life of the college and local community through productions and community service.
 Highly qualified faculty artists collaborate with students in the classroom, rehearsal hall and on stage, fostering excellence in performance, directing, design, and technical production.

-The goal of Florida Southern's Theatre Arts Department is to train and prepare students for a professional career in the theatre.
-A theatre major at FSC has opportunities to perform major roles beginning in his or her first year at the college and design students will see their work produced on our mainstage.
+The goal of Florida Southern's Theatre Arts program is to train and prepare students for a professional career in the theatre.
+A theatre major at FSC has opportunities to perform major roles beginning in his or her first year at the college, and design students will see their work produced on our mainstage.
 We emphasize one-on-one instruction, hands-on experience, individual mentoring and a high degree of professionalism.
 Our program is aimed at providing students with the knowledge and skills needed to succeed at any level of theatre, whether it is further graduate studey or a career as a Broadway performer, professional designer, stage manager, or technician.
-Our aim is to see you succeed, and we will give you the tools you will need to do so.

-The department presents four mainstage productions each year, including an annual musical.
+The program presents four mainstage productions each year, including an annual musical.
 There are also many opportunities for additional student productions.
 The mainstage productions are presented in the beautiful Loca Lee Buckner Theatre, an intimate 336 seat thrust stage outfitted with three hydraulic lifts and state of the art lighting and sound equipment and technology (renovated in 2000).
 Student productions are mounted in the Fletcher Theatre, a 75-seat arena theatre designed by Frank Lloyd Wright, which serves as our lab theatre and is entirely student run.
-Additionally, Florida Southern's Festival of Fine Arts program annually brings over twenty world class productions, concerts, operas and other programs to the third theatre facility on campus, an 1800 seat newly renovated proscenium stage.
-Florida Southern College is a place where the arts are held in high regard and are greatly supported.
+Additionally, Florida Southern's Festival of Fine Arts program annually brings over twenty world class productions, concerts, operas and other programs to the third theatre facility on campus, an 1800 seat proscenium stage.